just-install/just-install/README.md

 * Chocolatey's biggest sin is that it requires PowerShell on the target system.
 This makes it ridiculously difficult to install on some operating systems: on Windows XP it is a multi-stage ordeal where you first have to install .NET 2.0, then install PowerShell, then .NET 4 and after that you can finally install Chocolatey itself.
-Yes, we still have some software that has to work on Windows XP, which means that we have some VMs that we need automate.
 * Ninite is great but it's closed source and there's no obvious way to add a custom package.
 * Npackd is probably the most promising of the bunch, but the last time I tried it, it wanted to do some funny stuff such as handling un-installations and it had a tendency to shuffle files around.